ChrisWhealy/DistributedSystemNotes/Lecture 8.md

 * Records its own state
 * Flags the channel on which the marker message was received as ***empty***
-* Sends out a marker message on eacj of its outgoing channels
+* Sends out a marker message on each of its outgoing channels
 * Starts recording incoming messages on all channels except the one on which it received the original marker message (now flagged as empty)

-> ***Question***
-> During a snapshot, once a channel is marked as empty, what happens if you then receive a message on that channel?
+***Q:***&nbsp;&nbsp; During a snapshot, once a channel is marked as empty, what happens if you then receive a message on that channel?
->
-> ***Answer***
-> Whilst the snapshot is running, messages received on channels marked as empty are ignored!
+***A:***&nbsp;&nbsp; Whilst the snapshot is running, messages received on channels marked as empty are ignored!

 In the diagram below, since this is the first marker message `P2` has seen, it does the following: